Photos from this trip can be found here.

-I took the yellow pup up Higher Squire yesterday to get his exercise in, just so I could climb this one solo.
-Since there had been two known deaths in recent years made me uncomfortable to bring him along.
-The date I picked to climb this peak was pure coincidental.
+I took the yellow pup up Higher Squire yesterday to get his exercise in, so I could climb this one solo.
+Two known deaths in recent years made me uncomfortable to bring him along.
+The date I picked to climb this peak was purely coincidental.

-Climbing this peak meant serious business even from the get-go, since I didn’t even get to enjoy the nice trail for one second before scramble began from behind the toilet next to trailhead.
+Climbing this peak meant serious business from the get-go.
+I didn’t get to hike on the nice trail before the scramble started immediately from behind the restroom.

 Getting onto northwest ridge was no easy task.
 First I made sure to cross the stream without being too high on the slopes, then a good swimming through devils club and down trees.
 Afterward I needed to look for a good place to get around steep drop-offs at the bottom to attain the ridge.